-• Headgear of any kind may not be worn in the building, including hats, sweatbands, caps, scarves, hairnets, and bandanas.
+Headgear of any kind may not be worn in the building, including hats, sweatbands, caps, scarves, headbands, hairnets, and bandanas.
 Exceptions will be made when the covering is indicative of a religious belief or practice.
-Headbands are allowed.

-4-8 GRADES
+4-8 Grades

 Tops And Outerwear